annzabelle/OpenBeam-Tantillus/README.md

 ## How do I build one?
 It would be pretty hard to build one right now, as we haven't published a BOM or a build guide.
-We plan on uploading the STL and SVG files for a 6 x 6 x 6 build volume version using [openbeam] these files will probably be hosted on thingivers.
+We plan on uploading the STL and SVG files for a 6 x 6 x 6 build volume version using [openbeam].
+These files will probably be hosted on thingiverse.
 All parts will be metric, with the screws being
 M3, and the threaded rods will be M4.
-Openbeam takes standard M3 nuts.
 We will also upload a BOM for this version, with links to McMaster Carr parts.
 There may be a build guide uploaded to the github wiki.